Editor’s Note: This post was updated on September 14, 2018, for accuracy and comprehensiveness. It was originally published on June 14, 2017.

 4. “Skinny Fat” individuals who want to improve their body composition.

-Also known as sarcopenic obese, skinny fat folks have more fat than is healthy for their bodies and have low amounts of Lean Muscle Mass.
+Also known as sarcopenic obese, skinny fat folks have more fat mass than is healthy for their bodies and have low amounts of Lean Muscle Mass.
 Their relatively overdeveloped fat or underdeveloped muscle mass contributes to their body weight.

 Below is an example of a segmental analysis reading of a skinny fat individual: